adavis567/adavis567.github.io/projects/bouncing-box/FINAL_README.md

 It demonstrates basic animation logic using JavaScript, along with HTML and CSS.

 ## How to Run
-1. Open the folder "bouncing-box".
+1. Go to the folder "bouncing-box".
-2. Open "index.html" in a browser.
+2. Open the file "index.html" in any browser.
-3. The animated box will appear and bounce around the screen.
+3. You will see the animated box bounce around the screen.

 ## Features
-- Box moves automatically
+- The box moves automatically.
-- Bounces off all walls
+- The box bounces off each wall.
-- Uses simple JavaScript interval-based animation
+- Animation built using simple JavaScript timing functions.

 ## Technologies Used
 - HTML